Banana Nut Muffins

 Servings and Cooking Time

 This recipe makes 12 muffins.
-Preparation time is about 10 minutes, and cooking time is 20-25 minutes.
+Preparation time is about 15 minutes, while the cooking time is 20-25 minutes.

 Nutritional Value